United Artists: United Artists Entertainment

 On November 2, 2006, MGM announced that Tom Cruise and his long-time production partner Paula Wagner were resurrecting UA.
 This announcement came after the duo were released from a fourteen-year production relationship at Viacom-owned Paramount Pictures.
-Cruise, Wagner and MGM Studios created United Artists Entertainment LLC and the producer/actor and his partner owned a 30 percent stake in the studio, with the approval by MGM's consortium of owners.
+Cruise, Wagner and MGM Studios created United Artists Entertainment LLC and the producer/actor and his partner owned a 30% stake in the studio, with the approval by MGM's consortium of owners.
 The deal gave them control over production and development.
 Wagner was named CEO, and was allotted an annual slate of four films with varying budget ranges, while Cruise served as a producer for the revamped studio and the occasional star.

 UA became the first motion picture studio granted a Writers Guild of America, West (WGA) waiver in January 2008 during the Writers' Strike.

 On August 14, 2008, MGM announced that Wagner would leave UA to produce films independently.
 Her output as head of UA was two films, both starring Cruise, Lions for Lambs and Valkyrie.
 Wagner's departure led to speculation that a UA overhaul was imminent.

 Since then, UA has served as a co-producer with MGM for two releases: the 2009 remake of Fame and Hot Tub Time Machine—these are the last original films to date to bear the UA banner.

-A 2011 financial report revealed that MGM reacquired its 100 percent stake in United Artists.
+A 2011 financial report revealed that MGM reacquired its 100% stake in United Artists.
 MGM stated that it might continue to make new films under the UA brand.
-Currently, however, UA itself functions in-name-only.
+Currently, however, UA itself functions in-name-only, although it occasionally re-releases (via MGM) most of its films theatrically under the UA banner.

-United Artists Media Group
+United Artists Media Group and United Artists Digital Studios

-On September 22, 2014, MGM acquired a 55 percent interest in One Three Media and Lightworkers Media, both operated by Mark Burnett and Roma Downey and partly owned by Hearst Entertainment.
+On September 22, 2014, MGM acquired a 55% interest in One Three Media and Lightworkers Media, both operated by Mark Burnett and Roma Downey and partly owned by Hearst Entertainment.
 The two companies were consolidated into a new television company, United Artists Media Group (UAMG), a revival of the UA brand.
 Burnett became UAMG's CEO and Downey became president of Lightworkers Media, the UAMG family and faith division.
 UAMG became the distributing studio for Mark Burnett Productions programming such as Survivor.
 UAMG was to form an over-the-top faith-based channel.

-On December 14, 2015, MGM announced that it had acquired the remaining 45 percent stake of UAMG it did not already own and folded UAMG into MGM Television.
-Hearst, Downey, and Burnett received stakes in MGM collectively valued at $233 million.
-Additionally, Burnett was promoted to CEO of MGM Television, replacing the outgoing Roma Khanna.
-The planned over-the-top faith service (later to be branded as a combined OTT/digital subchannel service known as Light TV) became a separate entity owned by MGM, Burnett, Downey and Hearst.
+On December 14, 2015, MGM announced that it had acquired the remaining 45% stake of UAMG it did not already own and folded UAMG into its own television division.
+Hearst, Downey and Burnett received stakes in MGM collectively valued at $233 million.
+Additionally, Burnett was promoted to president for MGM Television, replacing the outgoing Roma Khanna.
+The planned over-the-top faith service (later to be branded as a combined OTT/digital subchannel service known as Light TV, now the TheGrio) became a separate entity owned by MGM, Burnett, Downey and Hearst.